tytydraco/yessleep/out/The_Ledger_Part_4.md

 "How do you know?
 You've known me for six months.
 You don't know who I was before.
 You don't know what I've always been."

 Dvorah smiled.
 It was sad.
 Understanding.
-"He's already chosen.
-The moment he absorbed the first piece of essence, he chose.
+"She's already chosen.
+The moment she absorbed the first piece of essence, she chose.
 Everything after that has just been momentum."

 "There has to be another way," Miriam said.

 "There is.
-But he won't take it.
+But she won't take it.
 Because it requires sacrifice.
 Real sacrifice.
 Not the kind where you give up something you don't want anyway.
 The kind where you give up everything you've ever wanted and become less than you are."

 She looked at me.
 "I can make you human again.
 But you'll remember what you were.
 You'll remember the power, the perception, the ability to stand before gods.
 And you'll spend the rest of your life knowing you gave it up.
 Knowing you chose weakness over strength.
 Can you live with that?"